Westfield-Simulations/Neo-IMS/README.md

 This version of the system is an adaptation of Dunscom's RP-IMS for Rojo.

 > [!IMPORTANT]
-> You are required to supply a signal library of some kind in `ReplicatedStorage.Signal`.
+> You are required to supply a signal library of some kind as `ReplicatedStorage.Signal`.
+(FastSignal was used during development)

-This system is currently used in:
-- Dunscom Public Beta

 > [!NOTE]
 > Documentation for Neo-IMS can be found in the Bloxinghouse Development Discord Server.